 This unusual portrait was painted posthumously by WC Cox.

-In 1922, George Blackall came out of retirement as a sculptor to create the war memorial that stands at Bradfield Cross and includes his son on the Roll of Honour.
+In 1922, George Blackall came out of retirement as a sculptor to design and create the war memorial that stands at Bradfield Cross and includes his son on the Roll of Honour.

 George was a leading proponent of the renaissance ‘Lost Wax Process’ used in casting large Bronze works, publishing variously on the subject in the UK and the USA.
 Here are two examples: